ama-lyn/wireframing/README.md

 - **Browser-friendly**: Works smoothly right in your browser, with optional desktop apps.

 > You can try it for free at [figma.com](https://figma.com).

+## Why Wireframing Matters in Software Development

+1. **Clarifies Structure Before Coding**

+Wireframes help define the **layout and user flow** before diving into actual development.
+A low-fidelity sketch, for example, allows teams to agree on where navigation, buttons, and content blocks should go — without wasting time on premature details.

+2. **Speeds Up Decision Making**

+By separating **function from visuals**, wireframes allow faster iteration and clearer decision-making.
+Teams can quickly test different layouts, remove ineffective ideas, and move forward with confidence.

+3. **Reduces Miscommunication and Rework**

+Wireframes act as a **blueprint**.
+Developers know what to build.
+Designers know what to refine.
+Stakeholders know what to expect.